 Heuristic standards provide a valuable toolkit with which to evaluate the accessibility of modern information society technologies (IST).
 But can we apply the same heuristic, generic standards to all types of technological platforms, in the face of their growing diversity e.g. websites, social websites, blogs, virtual reality applications, ambient intelligence etc (Adams, 2007)?
 Or would it be wiser to expect that different technologies might require different, if overlapping, standards?
 Can we really expect to design the interface of a modern cell phone on the same basis as for a table computer?
 Most impartial observers would probably say “no”.

 |Item Type:||Conference or Workshop Item (Paper)|

-|Deposited On:||19 Apr 2010 14:33|
+|Date Deposited:||19 Apr 2010 14:33|